alfredsaveron/find/README.md

 # findee 🌍🔗

 **findee** is a simple, sleek, and open-source **Linktree alternative**.
-If you want to create a personal link page without relying on third-party services, this project is for you!
+If you want to create a personal link page without relying on third-party services.

 ## 🚀 Features
 ✅ **Lightweight & Fast** – No unnecessary bloat, just what you need.